stephennimmo/ocp4-upi-install/README.md

 coreos.inst.ignition_url=http://192.168.1.11:8008/ignition/master.ign
 ```

-Do that 2 more times for the other two machines.
+Do that 2 more times for the other two machines, changing the ip and hostname respectively.

+Then wait for the currently executing bootstrap-complete command to say it's successful.

+`INFO It is now safe to remove the bootstrap resources`

 # Wait for the Install

 From the services node.

 `/ocp/openshift-install wait-for install-complete --dir=/ocp/install --log-level=debug`

+While you are waiting...

+`vim /etc/haproxy/haproxy.cfg`

+Remove the bootstrap entries.

+Then go delete your bootstrap VM and release the disk space.